-Note: Picking containers are provided and each container holds between 10 – 15 pounds and scales are adjusted to ensure you ONLY pay for what you pick.
-If you reuse your picking container during future visits you will receive a 25 cent discount as a thank you for recycling.
-We recently had to increase the price per pound to compensate for inflation and increasing costs being handed down to farmers... we increased our price by $0.15/lb which in relative terms equals $1.50/10lbs (1 flat) increase.
+Note: Picking containers are provided and each large container holds between 10 – 16 pounds and scales are adjusted to ensure you ONLY pay for what you pick.
+If you reuse your picking container during future visits you will receive a 25 cent discount as a thank you for recycling. .

 From our Family to Yours - We Thank You for supporting your local, family owned/generational farm :)